francisco-forero-pataquiva/btc_price-profit_api/README.md

 python3 -m pip install -r requirements.txt
 ```

-To start the API, just run the main.py file.
+To run the API locally, just run the main.py file.

+## Deployment

 ### Docker

-To facilitate the creation of the docker image use the docker-compose file with this command:
+In the main branch, to facilitate the creation of the docker image use the docker-compose file with this command:

 ```
 docker-compose up
 ```
+### AWS Lambda

+In the "lambda" branch, the deployment is done directly through a CI/CD Pipeline that deploys the API to AWS.

+## Usage
+To read the documentation click <a href = "https://oynv41e6xi.execute-api.us-east-1.amazonaws.com/test/help">here</a>